Blog, Page 9

 Preparation Before Washing

 Before washing cashmere, it’s important to check the care label on the garment.
 The label gives you clear instructions to follow.
-Always separate clothing by color and avoid washing cashmere with other, rougher fabrics.
+Always separate clothing by colour and avoid washing cashmere with other, rougher fabrics.
 To remove light dust or surface dirt, it’s best to gently shake out the garment before washing.

 Hand washing – the best choice